However, organisations must be aware that there is a very fine line between a simple gift or hospitality gesture and an act of bribery.

 Even when the individual or total value of gifts is not high, there may be a perception of wrong-doing or impropriety which can damage your company's reputation.
 Often large volumes of small gifts can easily go under the radar.

 Ask your manager, finance or compliance team if you are ever in any doubt.
-Particularly if you feel obliged to accept hospitality or a gift to avoid offence or for reasons of cultural etiquette.
+Particularly if you feel obliged to accept hospitality or a gift to avoid offence or for cultural etiquette reasons.

 Want to learn more about anti-bribery compliance?